SamuelAbhishek5/groww-portfolio-intelligence/README.md

 # Usage

 1. Upload your Groww portfolio Excel file report.
-2. Portfolio data is parsed automatically.
+2. Portfolio data is parsed automatically(waiting time 30 secs for Gemini reponse).
 3. Financial metrics are calculated.
 4. AI generates portfolio insights.
 5. A dashboard displays the analysis.
 6. Download the generated PDF report.
+7. Ask follow-up questions or tips in the chatbot(waiting time 30 secs for Gemini response).

 ---